Beas Kund Trek, Manali

 Minimum 2 days are required for Beas Kund Trek.

-Beas kund Trek costs approx Rs 3000/person.
+Beas kund Trek costs approx Rs 3000 per person.

-Manali is the base destination for Beas Kund trek, it is well connected with most major cities by road and air, if you are traveling from Delhi, overnight buses run regularly that reach Manali by early morning (between 6:30 am to 9 am) after a journey of almost 13 hours.
+Manali is the base destination for Beas Kund trek, it is well connected with most of major cities by road and air, if you are traveling from Delhi, overnight buses run regularly that reach Manali by early morning (between 6:30 am to 9 am) after a journey of almost 13 hours.

-• Make an informed choice – Some hotels or guides might tell you to do the trek in one day but it is more enjoyable and less tiring if done in two or three days and that’s the whole point of it.
+• Make an informed choice – Some hotels or guides might tell you to do the trek in one day but it is more enjoyable & less tiring if done in two or three days and that’s the whole point of it.

-• You may stay at Solang or Dhundi (camp) a night before starting your trek, Hotel Iceland at Solang provides comfortable accommodation with warm wood-floored rooms, hot water, room heater, and a good view of the valley.
+• You may stay at Solang or Dhundi (camp) a night before starting your trek, Hotel Iceland at Solang provides comfortable accommodation with the warm wood-floored rooms, hot water, room heater, and a good view of the valley.
 The hotel also offers camps at Dhundi where you can choose to stay or rest during the trek.

 • Carry refillable water bottles as you will encounter plenty of pure mountain streams to fill them up.